 The present document is the Technical Report on TR on band combinations for con-current operation of NR/LTE Uu bands/band combinations and one NR/LTE V2X band.

 The purpose of the present document is to study the extension of the band combinations for V2X service to grow the NR V2X ecosystem.
 Operators propose new band combinations for con-current operation of NR/LTE Uu bands/band combinations and one NR/LTE V2X band.
 Whether to specify con-current operation of LTE/NR CA/DC band combinations and V2X band depends on requests in Rel-17.
-Specifically, the self-desensitization problem of con-current operation band combinations will be analysed including harmonics, IMD problem, etc..
-Also the candidate solutions will be studied to solve the self-desensitization problem.
+Specifically, the self-desensitization problem of con-current operation band combinations will be analysed including harmonics, IMD problem, etc. Also the candidate solutions will be studied to solve the self-desensitization problem.